Photo by Christin Hume on Unsplash

 Closing thoughts

-There's a Ralph Waldo Emerson quote from his essay titled "Compensation " that gets referenced often when talking about the "pay it forward" movement:
+There's a Ralph Waldo Emerson quote from his essay titled "Compensation " that is often referenced when talking about the "pay it forward" movement:

 In that paragraph, Emerson is talking about paying debts, and the rest of the essay is about keeping one's life in balance.
 It's not quite the same as writing how-to guides, but I appreciate his opinion that it's one's responsibility to pass benefits on to others.